Comparison

 FeatureSavedThatNotebookLM

-Content sourcesYouTube, Instagram Reels, TikTokYouTube, Google Drive, PDFs, websites (no Instagram, no TikTok)
+Content sourcesYouTube, Instagram Reels, TikTokYouTube, Google Drive/Docs, PDFs, websites, audio files (no Instagram, no TikTok)

 Library modelOne persistent personal library across all your savesAd-hoc notebooks per topic — you create one per project

-Save flowiPhone Share Sheet, Android Share, Chrome extension, paste URLPaste URL or upload — no native share-sheet integration
+Save flowiPhone Share Sheet, Android Share, Chrome extension, paste URLPaste URL, upload, or share into the mobile app — you pick a destination notebook each time

 Search typeHybrid: vector + full-text + Reciprocal Rank FusionRAG-style Q&A within the current notebook only